 You know this quote (or perhaps a similar, yet slightly more diplomatic one).
-It’s a common scenario business folks are faced with — do more with less.
+It’s an ask that business folks are often challenged with — do more with less.

-To achieve such a feat is challenging.
-It requires human retention and professional growth.
-But that will only get you so far.
-To truly succeed — to take your organization to the next level, especially amid a shrinking economy — takes creativity.
+But to truly succeed — and take your organization to the next level, especially amid a shrinking economy — takes creativity.
 It means questioning and rethinking current tools and workflows.

 Optimize Time by Investing It

-As builders of web experiences, we’ve come to love the process of optimizing the process.
-We’re known to go to great lengths to squeeze out the smallest time improvements that will have lasting effects on how we work and how we spend our free time.
+As experienced builders of premier web experiences, we’ve come to love optimizing the process.
+We’re known to go to great lengths to squeeze out the smallest time improvements to create lasting effects on how we work and how we spend our free time.

-We do this because when we see our time as an investment, time becomes a resource that yields a beneficial return when spent wisely.
+We do this because when we see our time as an investment, it becomes a resource that yields a beneficial return when spent wisely.

 Stackbit is a Time Investment Resource

-- Experience: Helping customers re-platform and rework processes across organizations of various sizes in an array of industries has enabled us to share best practices discovered and created.
+Experience: Helping customers re-platform and rework processes across organizations of various sizes in an array of industries has enabled us to share best practices.

-- Product: Stackbit’s visual web editor has afforded us unique insight into where our product can help organizations embody the mindset of investing their time.
+Product: Stackbit’s visual web editor has afforded us unique insights into how our product can help organizations embody the mindset of investing their time.

-Rethinking the Usage of Time When Building for the Web
+Rethinking the Use of Time When Building for the Web

-Stackbit has become most beneficial to organizations as it unlocks a way to think differently about how to build, learn, and improve web experiences.
+Stackbit unlocks a way to think differently about building, learning, and improving web experiences.

-More specifically, Stackbit affords teams the ability to shift their strategy from [The Old Way] building whole pages with designers and developers to [The New Way] focusing on building individual reusable components that non-technical folks can use to assemble pages (within Stackbit).
+By affording teams the ability to shift their strategy, Stackbit guides you from “The Old Way” of building whole pages with designers and developers to “The New Way” — focusing on building individual reusable components that even non-technical workers can use to build pages.

-This shift in focus can yield a profound impact on both collaboration and time to market.
-And this benefit continues to be realized over time.
+This shift in focus both fosters collaboration and reduces time to market, benefits you will continue to realize over time.

 Let’s take a look at the specifics.